Teaching and Learning Sensory Ethnography: Multimodal Pedagogies

 - How do students and community researchers evaluate the potential and the problems of multisensory, multimodal, experimental, transmedia ethnography for Playing with Worlds?

-Dissemination: This project will be useful to people engaged in community-based research and community animation, as it brings together emergent transdisciplinary work in social sciences, arts and humanities, and contemporary creative arts.
+Knowledge sharing: This project will be useful to people engaged in community-based research and community animation, as it brings together emergent transdisciplinary work in social sciences, arts and humanities, and contemporary creative arts.
 We plan on offering a workshop to faculty and students in FASS and FCAT and creating a manual as an ongoing online resource at SFU.